JakeHumphries/investment-service/README.md

 ## Improvements
 - Implement multi fund investments - update graphQL to take a list of investments, process multiple investments in single db transaction, use concurrency to handle request faster (would have to be careful with race conditions for fund rules like a max deposit.
 We could use a row lock on the db or mutex's if its not db related)
 - Use transactionIDs to prevent accidental duplicate investments
-- Implement auth middleware to check JWT in request and extract customerID (for example) form the claims in the context in the gql handlers.
+- Implement auth middleware to check JWT in request and extract customerID (for example) from the claims in the context in the gql handlers.
 - Add better fund information (very basic right now)
 - Implement a cancel investment / withdraw endpoint
 - Validate investment inputs when createInvestment is called